 Winter Springs is a medium-sized city located in the state of Florida.
-With a population of 34,789 people and six constituent neighborhoods, Winter Springs is the 92nd largest community in Florida.
+With a population of 37,321 people and six constituent neighborhoods, Winter Springs is the 92nd largest community in Florida.

 Also of interest is that Winter Springs has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.46% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Winter Springs telecommute to their jobs.
+Overall, about 8.53% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Winter Springs in 2010 was $32,454, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $129,816 for a family of four.
+The per capita income in Winter Springs in 2010 was $34,200, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $136,800 for a family of four.
 However, Winter Springs contains both very wealthy and poor people as well.

 Winter Springs is a very ethnically-diverse city.
 The people who call Winter Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winter Springs residents report their race to be White, followed by Black or African-American.
 Winter Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.77% of the city’s residents.
-Important ancestries of people in Winter Springs include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 19.83% of the city’s residents.
+Important ancestries of people in Winter Springs include German, Irish, English, Italian, and Polish.

 The most common language spoken in Winter Springs is English.
 Other important languages spoken here include Spanish and Chinese.